Quantum Extremal Modular Curvature: Modular Transport with Islands: Introduction

 We focus on a $1+1$-dimensional free fermion theory coupled to JT gravity, since there is a closed-form expression for its modular Hamiltonian for $n$ disjoint subregions \cite{Casini:2009vk}.
 The modular Hamiltonian of the free fermion was used in the context of islands in \cite{Chen:2019iro}, and its modular curvature on flat space backgrounds has been studied in \cite{Chen:2022nwf}.
 Our contribution is to put these results to work in our setup of interest, which is JT gravity on an AdS$_2$ background coupled to a non-gravitating bath region.
 The free fermion theory lives on this background and allows us to analytically study modular transport in the presence of islands.

 Our setup is somewhat different than the one considered in previous studies of modular transport in holography.
 Typically, a subregion in the CFT$_d$ is used to define bulk entanglement wedges in AdS$_{d+1}$: modular flow in the CFT$_d$ has a direct analog in AdS$_{d+1}$.
 However, the dual of JT gravity coupled to a non-gravitational bath is a quantum mechanical (QM) theory.
 Instead of defining subregions in this QM theory we work directly in the semi-classical `gravitational picture' and define a subregion in the two-dimensional non-gravitational bath which, via the QES condition, also identifies a subregion in the bulk.
-Defining a subregion in the semi-classical theory is the same approach taken to compute the entanglement entropy of Hawking radiation in the presence of islands.
+This is the same as the setup for computing the entanglement entropy of Hawking radiation in the presence of islands.

-A main result of our paper is that---in an OPE limit---the QEMC still probes bulk Riemann curvature including near the island region, yielding a method to access geometrical information behind a horizon from the non-gravitational bath region.
+A main result of our paper is that---in an OPE limit---the QEMC still probes bulk Riemann curvature including near the island region.
+This yields a method to access geometrical information, possibly behind a horizon, from the non-gravitational bath region.
 Away from this simplifying limit, the curvature contains non-local terms that have their origin in the non-local nature of the modular Hamiltonian for disjoint intervals.
 It is tempting to speculate that these non-local corrections signal some sort of breakdown of the semi-classical EFT along the lines of \cite{Bousso:2023kdj,Banks:2024imv}, but we leave further interpretation to future work.

 The rest of this paper is organized is follows.
-In Sec. \ref{sec:ModTranRev} we review the process of modular transport and explain how it probes bulk Riemann curvature.
-As a concrete and illustrative example we focus on AdS$_3$/CFT$_2$ generalizing some of the results in \cite{deBoer:2021zlm,Czech:2023zmq}.
-In Sec. \ref{sec:ModTranJT} we focus on JT gravity and consider a solution that contains a non-trivial quantum extremal surface.
+In Sec. \ref{sec:ModTranRev}, we review the process of modular transport and explain how it probes bulk Riemann curvature.
+As a concrete and illustrative example we focus on AdS$_3$/CFT$_2$, generalizing some of the results in \cite{deBoer:2021zlm,Czech:2023zmq}.
+In Sec. \ref{sec:ModTranJT}, we focus on JT gravity and consider a solution that contains a non-trivial quantum extremal surface.
 We then introduce modular flow in this background and compute various components of the QEMC.
 We end with a discussion of our results in Sec. \ref{sec:Discussion}.